karayabin/universe-snapshot/universe/Ling/Light_BreezeGenerator/doc/pages/ling-standard-object-methods.md

 - deleteUserById ( int $id )

+There is also a fifth method, but only if the table from which it originates has a primary key composed of one element only:

+- getAllIds()

 Now the "User" part and the "ById" part are variables.

 The "User" part depends on the underlying table, and the "ById" part will change along with the [ric](https://github.com/lingtalfi/NotationFan/blob/master/ric.md).